Help support military families by becoming a Family Child Care Provider

 It is important to note, most families receiving care through FCC are enrolled in our Subsidy Program.
 This program enables a family to pay the same price for care that they would at the CDC while the provider receives their requested fee.
 For example: If a family generates $51,000 total income per year, that family would pay $93 for weekly child care.
 However, the provider (running her own business) charges $200 per week.
 Does this mean the family must find care elsewhere?
 No. The Air Force will pay the provider the difference: $107.

-If interested in applying for the Subsidy Program, please fill out the following forms and return to the FCC office in-person or through email: 5fss.fsyf.fcc@us.af.mil.
+If interested in applying for the Subsidy Program, please fill out the following form and return to the FCC office in-person or through email: 5fss.fsyf.fcc@us.af.mil.

 Family Child Care is the perfect choice for parents who want quality child care in a small group, home-like setting.
 The goal of the FCC program is to meet the physical, social, emotional, and intellectual needs of children while providing a safe, healthy, and nurturing environment.